Exclusive: How the most affordable student loan program failed low-income borrowers

 While there is disagreement about a remedy here, all agree: IDR has failed many borrowers.

-Back in 2010, President Barack Obama celebrated the promise of income-driven repayment, declaring, "in the United States of America, no one should go broke because they chose to go to college."
+Back in 2010, President Barack Obama celebrated the promise of income-driven repayment, declaring that "in the United States of America, no one should go broke because they chose to go to college."

 Twelve years later, the promise of IDR remains as powerful as it is unfulfilled.